 For example, lay out your gym clothes a night before if working out in the morning is your aim Keep your gym bag in your car so that you save time by going straight to the gym after work.
 Find a gym nearest to your home or workplace with the help of our app (try Fitato!) so that distance is never a problem.

 If you find the gym inconvenient, expensive or simply boring, that’s okay.
-You can consider keeping exercise equipments at home like ropes and dumbbells.
+You can consider keeping exercise equipment at home like ropes and dumbbells.
 Or you could try out sometime else, like a Yoga class or Zumba or even group running!

 Consistency over efficiency

 Ditch the all-or-nothing attitude.
 You don’t have to spend hours in a gym or force yourself into painful or monotonous activities you hate to experience.
 A little exercise is better than nothing.
 Adding just modest amounts of physical activity to your weekly routine can have positive outcomes.
-If we set our minds to consistency without worrying about the duration of the workout, we will more likely be able to develop a more sustainable and long term habit.
+If we set our minds to consistency without worrying about the duration of the workout, we will more likely be able to develop a more sustainable and long-term habit.

 “No pain, no gain” is outdated!
 Exercise should not hurt and you don’t have to push yourself until every muscle aches to get results.
 So rather than committing to hours of intense workout, consider 30 minutes or even as less as 10 minutes because even that counts.
 For most people, moderate exercise is enough for maintaining overall health; you don’t need to keep intensifying your workouts or sweat buckets.
 In fact, exercising too strenuously might lead to injuries.